SSWConsulting/SSW.Rules.Content/rules/css-changes/rule.md

 ## Key Factors
 When determining whether to proceed independently or engage a developer, consider:

-- Scope – How many components/pages will be affected?
+- **Scope** – How many components/pages will be affected?
-- Complexity – Are structural elements or media queries involved?
+- **Complexity** – Are structural elements or media queries involved?
-- Impact – Will the change affect other functionalities?
+- **Impact** – Will the change affect other functionalities?
-- Familiarity – Do you understand the CSS framework or codebase?
+- **Familiarity** – Do you understand the CSS framework or codebase?
-- Time – How much time will it take?
+- **Time** – How much time will it take?
-- Testing – Does the change need cross-browser/device testing?
+- **Testing** – Does the change need cross-browser/device testing?
-- Dependencies – Will this change break other components?
+- **Dependencies** – Will this change break other components?
-- Stakeholders – Do significant changes require input from designers or project managers?
+- **Stakeholders** – Do significant changes require input from designers or project managers?

 By evaluating these factors, you can balance efficiency with caution, ensuring smooth updates without compromising quality.
+When in doubt, consulting a front-end developer who is familiar with the project is always the best approach.

 ![Figure: Working with CSS](working-with-css.gif)